mnegoitescu/notes/note/2025-2-english.md

 ### Lord Byron

-Lord Byron (1788 -- 1824), also known as George Gordon Byron, was an English poet, known for his extravagant lifestyle and passionate Romantic themes abundant in his poetry.
+Lord Byron (1788 -- 1824), also known as George Gordon Byron, was an English poet, known for his extravagant lifestyle and passionate Romantic themes abundant in his poetry, characteristic of the _Sturm und Drang_ motif[^sturm].
+His most known works are _Beppo_ (1818), and _Don Juan_ (1812).
+Both of the aforementioned poems use a rhyming scheme called _ottava rima_, characteristic of his work.

+[^sturm]: _Sturm un Drang_ is a literary motif and movement started in 18th century Germany, as a starting point for the pre-Romantic ideals.
+The movement focused on individual expression and strong emotions, as a reaction against the excessive rationalism of the Englightenment.

 ## Gothic Literature